c53wei/mIORGait/README.md

 # mIORGait

 Welcome to a trial run in website creation!
-This is a side-project inspired by an undergraduate research assitantship I am currently completing with one of University of Waterloo's [humanoid robotics labs](https://uwaterloo.ca/cerc-human-centred-robotics-machine-intelligence/)🤖
+This is a project inspired by an undergraduate research assitantship I am currently completing with one of University of Waterloo's [humanoid robotics labs](https://uwaterloo.ca/cerc-human-centred-robotics-machine-intelligence/)🤖

 ## About